 Available grinds: whole bean, cafetière, filter, Aeropress, espresso

-This Nottingham-based company has been roasting since the ‘80’s, founded by Stewart Falconer after sampling coffees from around the world on his travels abroad.
+This Nottingham-based company has been roasting in the UK since the ‘80’s, founded by Stewart Falconer after sampling coffees from around the world on his travels abroad.
 The business works closely with importers to understand the sustainability of their beans.
 Each eye-catching, recyclable bag comes stamped with the name of the farmer cultivating the crops and a line or two about their family, the tasting notes for your coffee and the date it was roasted.
 Sign up to ‘The Coffee Lounge’ subscription, where a coffee is selected each month by the team, or choose your own subscription pack.
 You can also skip shipments if you’re still working on a bag of coffee.
 Try a chocolatey Colombian cuppa or a creamy, fruity blend from Burundi with notes of marmalade.

 Frequency: 500g bag every month

 Available grinds: Aeropress, espresso, filter, stovetop, cafetière, whole bean

 - Available from 200 degrees (£8)